AKADDC/SciNLP/README.md

 It contains four files:

 - **train/test/dev.json**: Train, dev and test data set of SciNLP data set.
-- **KG_triple.txt**: Triples extracted from HGERE model based on SciNLP training
+- **KG_triples.txt**: Triples extracted from [the ACL Anthology](https://aclanthology.org/) PDFs by using the [HGERE](https://github.com/yanzhh/HGERE) model based on SciNLP training

 ### Data format

-The data format for our models is JSON.
+The data format for models is JSON.
 Each line of the input file contains one document in the following format.

 ```
 {